keynguyen2004/RNA-seq-data-analysis-on-Epipedobates-frogs-skin-coloration/README.md

 ### Data analysis
 We'll be focusing on the following four data analysis methods to extract a pattern that differentiated the two groups

-1. Principal Component Analysis (PCA)
+1. Principal Component Analysis (PCA): http://rpubs.com/nguyenminhvinhky/1038493
-2. Differential Gene Expression (DGE) Analysis
+2. Differential Gene Expression (DGE) Analysis: http://rpubs.com/nguyenminhvinhky/1038487
-3. Gene Ontology (GO) Analysis
+3. Gene Ontology (GO) Analysis: http://rpubs.com/nguyenminhvinhky/1038490
-4. Discriminant Analysis of Principal Components (DAPC)
+4. Discriminant Analysis of Principal Components (DAPC): http://rpubs.com/nguyenminhvinhky/1038492

 Using the results produced from these data analyses, we can identify the differentially expressed genes that separate cryptic and aposematic species.